We walk with you.

 How can we fulfill the needs of this population of people?
 We cannot do it alone.
 In a nation where nearly everyone knows someone who has been victimized, or they themselves have been touched by crime, we must pursue avenues that engage and involve everyone across the nation - in communities large and small, of every culture and race, religion, and ethnicity - to join in our efforts.
 When a violent crime hurts one person, its effects touch us all.

-The dedicated work of the staff, of so many victim/survivors, and volunteer advocates at Violent Crime Victim Services have helped touch the lives of hundreds of co-victims of homicide.
-Still, with all this effort, Mr. Cox realizes that we need to secure more resources and to meet victims' increasing needs comprehensively and consistently.
+The dedicated work of our Advocates and Volunteers at Violent Crime Victim Services have helped touch the lives of countless victims over the years.
+Still, with all this effort, we realizes that we need to secure more resources to meet victims' increasing needs comprehensively and consistently.
 Violent Crime Victim Services does not cease its efforts to see that every co-victim of homicide receives all their rights and services necessary to aid in their recovery.